 The idea of reaching 10,000 steps on a daily basis is daunting for many people.
-In the US, one count averaged daily steps at 4800, and in Australia the average hits around 7500 steps per day.
-That’s a bit of time on your feet – but still well below the 10,000 steps that gets tossed around a lot.
-It bears asking:
+In the US, one count averaged daily steps at 4800.
+In Australia the average hits around 7500 steps per day.
+That’s a bit of time on your feet, but still well below the 10,000 steps that gets tossed around a lot.

 Less than the publicity would make you believe.
-As it turns out, there’s no real scientific basis for the recommendation of reaching 10,000 steps.
+As it turns out, there’s no real scientific basis for the recommendation of reaching 10,000 daily steps.
 Rather, this number likely originated in Japan in the mid-1960s, either as part of a marketing campaign for a pedometer, or based on the name of a pedometer brand.
-As an aside, it’s reallllly convenient for such a nice round number to be the magic number we need for health.
-Our bodies don’t often work on such easy numbers!
+As an aside, it’s a little too convenient for such a nice round number to be the magic number to target for good health.
+Our bodies don’t often work so neatly!

-That said, the number of steps you take every day does have an impact on your overall health.
-Numerous studies show that the more steps you average on a daily basis, the healthier you’ll be.
-This tends to mean that you’ll enjoy a longer life span, with a higher quality of life, than if you average fewer steps on a daily basis.
 Somewhat frustratingly, there doesn’t seem to be a minimum number you do need in order to achieve health benefits; We just know that the more you do, the better your health will be.
-As for getting steps just walking around, rather than going for a walk to workout (or other exercise, for that matter)?
-Interestingly, health markers and life expectancy seem to be strongly linked with just being on your feet more, as a designated workout or not.
+As for getting steps just walking around, rather than going for a workout walk?
+Interestingly, health markers and life expectancy seem to be strongly linked with simply being on your feet more, as a designated workout or not.

 So don’t sweat the 10K mark – just get up and get moving!